uspki/policies/certificate-policy.md

 A Root CA Certificate shall not contain the certificatePolicies extension.

 #### 7.1.6.3 Subordinate CA Certificates
-All Subordinate CA's shall be an Affiliate as defined in this CP.
+All Subordinate CAs shall be an Affiliate as defined in this CP.

 A Certificate issued to a Subordinate CA shall contain in the Certificate's certificatePolicies extension: